 The Marks of Faithful and Effective Authorized Ministers

 The UCC’s "Marks" are both a beautiful and comprehensive roadmap for the training, evaluation, and ongoing development of authorized ministers.
-While perhaps somewhat overwhelming in their comprehensiveness, I believe engaging with this tool with integrity and humility will help me document the qualities and experiences that will positively influence my ministry as well as identifying the skills I need to develop more thoroughly.
-By working with my Local Church Discernment Committee, pastor, mentor, spiritual director, advisor, and the Committee on Ministry, I hope to create a comprehensive, realistic sketch of how I fulfill each one of the marks..
+While perhaps somewhat overwhelming in their comprehensiveness, I believe engaging with this tool with integrity and humility has helped guide my theological education, my theological reflection, and ultimately has reshaped my faith into a more well-rounded approach to ministry and to life.
+It has helped me document the qualities that positively influence my ministry as well as identifying some skills I need to develop more thoroughly.
+By working on the Marks with my Local Church Discernment Committee, pastor, mentor, spiritual director, advisor, and the Committee on Ministry, I believe I have become a more complete human being and a better disciple of Christ.

-Here is my self-analysis of my relationship to the marks as it stands today, which I will continuously evolve based on my activities in the church, my own self-awareness, and the feedback I receive all the key stakeholders on my path to ministry.
+Here is my self-analysis of my relationship to the Marks as it stands after more than three years of discernment, which has continuously evolved based on my activities in the church, my own self-awareness, my theological education, and the feedback I receive all the key stakeholders in my discernment process.

 Exhibiting A Spiritual Foundation and Ongoing Spiritual Practice